welteki/docs.actuated.dev/docs/test-build.md

     echo Kernel and OS info
     uname -a

-    if ! [ -e /dev/kvm ]; then
-        echo "/dev/kvm does not exist"
+    echo Generally, KVM should not be available unless specifically enabled if ! [ -e /dev/kvm ]; then echo "/dev/kvm does not exist"
     else